WPI-LNL/tolerance/README.rst

 Usage
 -----
-Assume that you need a function which convert a string to an integer when it is possible.
+Assume that you need a function which converts a string to an integer when it is possible.
-Without tolerance, you need to write a code like below
+Without tolerance, you might need to write code that looks like this

 .. code-block:: python